percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

   back, without waiting for the `mongot` reindex.
 - A `SearchReindexing=True` condition is set during the resync window and cleared when `status.search.<rs>.ready=size`.

+**Implementation status:** the restore-side trigger that deletes the `<...>-search` pods after a PBM restore — and the `SearchReindexing` condition that goes with it — is **not yet wired up**.
+The restore controller has no search-aware step today; without it, `mongot` keeps tailing from a change-stream position that no longer matches the rewound oplog and its indexes diverge from the restored data.
+Users who restore with search enabled must `kubectl delete pod -l app.kubernetes.io/component=search` themselves until the reconciler hook lands.

 ### 8.4 Anti-affinity in Small Clusters